Free Consultation / 24 Hours a Day - (513) 338-1890

 • As soon as you have the opportunity, write down everything you can about your arrest, even if it seems minor

-After you have retained a criminal offense attorney, you can expect to have a hearing where you will be arraigned.
+After you’ve retained an attorney, you can expect a court hearing where you will be arraigned.
 This is where you will have the opportunity to enter your plea.
 This is also where the judge may determine bail.
+You will be assigned to the appropriate Ohio or Northern Kentucky court based on the county and jurisdiction.
+In Cincinnati, most criminal cases will be handled in Hamilton County Common Pleas Court.

 Resources for First-Time Criminal Charges

-The Ohio court system tends to look fairly upon people who have no previous history of criminal connections.
+The Ohio court system tends to look fairly upon people without a history of criminal connections.
 In working with the prosecuting attorney, there may be specific legal options available to you that allow you to avoid jail or prison, such as:

 • Drug or alcohol treatment programs